PBabar1/Elliot-s-Personal-Data-Set/README.md

 This figure shows the Serving Statistics for the top 83 servers in Professional Men's tennis over the last year (Ranked from 1 to 83 from left to right).
 I decided after looking at levels of correlation, looking at these players' ranks relative to their percentage of points they win, when they start a point with their first serve.

 ## Analysis
+In conclusion, I'm the best Tennis Player of all time.